dag7dev/another-one-the-game/README.md

 ## How to install
 - Install portaudio (for Debian based the instructions below - other distros, use a search engine):
 ```
-sudo apt install libportaudio2 libasound-dev libportaudio-ocaml
+sudo apt install libportaudio2 libasound-dev libportaudio-ocaml sox
 ```
 **AND**

 - Download latest zip available (here: https://github.com/dag7dev/another-one-the-game/releases)
+- unzip it
+- in Terminal type: pip install -r requirements.txt in the root of the unzipped folder
-- Unzip it and run ```./another-one-x-x-x```
+- run ```./another-one-x-x-x```

 **OR**

-- Install portaudio as well, clone the repo by using git or wheatever.
+- Install portaudio and sox as well, clone the repo by using git or wheatever.
 - Type:
 ```
 pip3 install -r requirements.txt
 ```
 on your terminal

+If you prefer to download the repo with the GUI, just switch to GUI branch and repeat the procedure

 ## How to run
 If you downloaded the zip, run: